 In mid-May 1521, when he was around 30, Inigo was called to defend a fortress called Pamplona against the French.
 He and his soldiers fought well until the French used heavy artillery.
 On May 23 or 24, Inigo was wounded by cannonball and wall shrapnel.
 The siege ended shortly thereafter.

 The victorious French sent Inigo home on a litter to his family castle in Loyola where his sister-in-law, Magdalena, took charge of his care.
 He was exceedingly brave in enduring several operations to his wounded legs.
 And when I say, “operations,” think medieval.
 Think no antiseptics, no anesthesia.
 Think pain and suffering.

 The seriousness of his wounds (with no antibiotics) caused his health to fail to such an extent that he received last rites on June 24, the Feast Day of the Nativity of St. John the Baptist.
 By June 28 the Feast Day of Peter and Paul, his health had improved dramatically.
 This was a miraculous recovery when you consider St. John the Baptist was the patron saint of his mother’s side of the family and St. Peter was the patron saint of his father’s side.

 Yet, vanity still ruled Inigo.
 The last surgery he ordered on himself was cosmetic only.
-It seemed that he thought it was unsightly for a gallant knight, such as himself, to be seen by the ladies with a piece of bone protruding from under his knee.
+It seemed he thought it unsightly for a gallant knight, such as himself, to be seen by the ladies with a piece of bone protruding from under his knee.
 He ordered it sawed off.
 For reals!

-Needless to say, convalescence took a really long time.
+Needless to say, convalescence took a long time.
 Magdalena remained in charge of his long-term care.
 His condition, although painful, slowly improved.
 But, he would always have a limp, and his battle days were over.

 When he was feeling better, but still stuck in bed, he asked for some books about courtly love and knightly gallantry of the type he was used to reading.
 But, there were none of those types of books in the castle.